Juan R. Francisco

-Juan R. Francisco is a Filipino Indologist who discovered the Maranao version of the Ramayana, that is native to the Philippines.
-He then translated it into English.
+Juan R. Francisco is a Filipino Indologist who first published an English translation of the Maranao version of the Ramayana epic.
 He is also a professor at the University of the Philippines in Manila.
 For several years he served as the Executive Director of the Philippine-American Educational Foundation (PAEF), administering the Fulbright Program in the Philippines.

 Education

 He has a Ph.D. in Sanskrit from the University of Madras, and he studied under Indologist Raghavan from Chennai.
 Francisco himself taught another Filipino Indologist, Josephine Acosta Pasricha.